JEFF-Media-GbR/MessageAPI/README.md

-**Messagess** combines a powerful translation library with the advantages of the **MiniMessage** API.
+**MessageAPI** combines a powerful translation library with the advantages of **MiniMessage**, **PlaceholderAPI** and other plugins.

 You can easily include translations for different languages in your plugin.
 Partly translated files will be automatically updated once you provide a newer version of the translations.

-Also supports PlaceholderAPI and ItemsAdder emojis.

-See this link to learn more about how MiniMessage formatting works: https://docs.adventure.kyori.net/minimessage/format.html
+User-made changes are always kept, of course.